Rokkō Island: Sports and leisure

-Residents can walk, run, or bike on the 5 km long green belt pathway that encircles the island.
-Marine Park, provides views of palm trees and the Pacific Ocean.
+There is a 5 km long green belt pathway that encircles the island.
+Marine Park provides views of palm trees and the Pacific Ocean.
 The River Mall is an artificial river about one kilometer long that flows through the center of the island.
 In the summer, many children play in the wading pool.
 There are also several playgrounds on the island.

 There is a community fitness center with exercise equipment, classes, and an indoor lap pool.
-Residents can play tennis or take lessons.
 There is an indoor skateboarding park.
 There are also several places to play futsal.
 There is also a waterpark which opens during the summer.

 Museums

 Two museums are located on Rokkō Island.
 Kobe City Koiso Memorial Museum of Art is a small museum that commemorates the works of Kobe botanical artist Ryohei Koiso.
 The museum features a replica of his art studio, an art library, and three exhibition rooms.

 The island is also home to the Kobe Fashion Museum, which features exhibits on the history of fashion, seasonal exhibitions, and a library.